 Instructions

-- Wash the fresh berries if using and reserve, no need to dry them.
-Have ready frozen berries if using.
+- Wash 1 pound mixed berries if using fresh and reserve, no need to dry them.
+Or have ready frozen berries.

-- Put the sugar and water in a medium saucepan and bring to a boil over medium-high heat.
+- Put 3 tablespoons sugar and 3 tablespoons water in a medium saucepan and bring to a boil over medium-high heat.
 Stir until sugar dissolves, and lower the heat.

 - Add the mixed berry mix and stir lightly to coat in the syrup.